zeta1999/korali/tutorials/a5-integer-optimization/README.md

 # A.5 - Model Optimization with Discrete (Integer) Variables

-In this tutorial we show how to optimize a function with discrete input parameters.
+In this tutorial we show how to optimize a function with discrete input parameters, along with continuous ones.

 ## Problem Setup